 When he reached the churchyard where one of his congregations puzzled over the old roofing materials, he thought of the money he had saved so carefully for a motorcycle.
 How could he let God’s house go without a roof to keep out the sun and rain?
 With resolution born of a hero’s heart, he stepped forward.

 “I will give my motorcycle money so that God’s people can have their roof.”
 And he did.
 A Congolese pastor in a land of great darkness was willing to spend the rest of his days pedaling hundreds of miles in tropical heat on a bicycle, that he might give to the cause of God.

 Location: Democratic Republic of Congo

-As a child, Abigail dreamed of foreign mission service.
-As an adult she helped with Congo Frontline Missions.
+Author: As a child, Abigail Duman dreamed of foreign mission service.
+As an adult, she helped with Congo Frontline Missions.

 How You Can Help

 Donate to Congo Frontline Missions.
-Needs include new church buildings, training for church planters, bicycles for gospel workers, treatment for dental patients, Bibles and church planter support.
+Needs include: training church planters, new church buildings, treating dental patients, Bibles, bicycles for gospel workers, and church planter support.
 Send your check, with “Congo Frontline Missions” as the memo to:

 Outpost Centers International